MichaelTaylor3D/UnityGPSConverter/Readme.md

 -------------------------------------------------------
 By Default All of your conversions will assume that your using a latitude/longitude origin of (0,0).
-This places you at the real life origin of the earth’s lat/lon just outside of the gulf of new guinea, Africa.
+This places you at the real life origin of the earthï¿½s lat/lon just outside of the gulf of new guinea, Africa.
 When using the default (0,0), all your GPS Conversions will be positioned as they would be in real life.